farmOS/farmOS/docs/development/docker.md

 installer.
 This is a simple step-by-step process that you will need to go through when you first access the site in your browser.

+#### Browser address

+If you are running Docker on Linux, you can simply go to `http://localhost` in your browser.
+Otherwise, you may need to look up the IP address of the Docker container that was created and access it that way.

 To find the IP address of your farmOS container, use the following command:

     sudo docker inspect --format '{{ .NetworkSettings.Networks.farmos_default.IPAddress }}' farmos_www_1

 Visit the IP address in a browser - you should see the Drupal/farmOS installer.

+#### Database setup

 In the "Set up database" step of installation, use the following values: